aleksanderbl29/dawaR/README.md

 ## TO DO before CRAN-submission

-- [x] Tests should pass in CI as well as locally.
-  - I used to have problems with a dependency that would convert the time column provided by `get_map_data()`.
-It is fixed with commit `23ade73`. *- I currently have an issue with the date-time column is converted to local time instead of UTC as is provided by the API.
-    This causes differences between my local development machine and Github Actions.*
-- [x] Write reverse lookup function to wrap in section functions
-- [x] Write autocomplete function to wrap in section functions
 - [ ] Choose some often-used sections to create specific functions for
   - These will basically be wrappers for other functions in the package and will provide another level of convenience for non-technical